| Please note

 and a reed and check the octaves.
 If the second octave is

 sharp then reduce the size of the staple and vice versa.
+As for the eye opening I am generally using .065" for

+the D chanter staple.
 Flat Chanters: For the C reed I now mostly use a staple

 bland size of around .460" at the top and .525"

+at the bottom.
+The length is still around 1.875" long.
 For the B reed the staple blank is .445" at the top

 and .500" at the bottom.
 The length is around 1.950"